samthau/gov1347/Posts/Introduction.md

 voting in different states, suggesting that an effective forecasting model will work on a state by state basis.
-Keeping track of different paths to victory for the candidates will be crucial to accurately predicting the overall outcome, because that is what will determine the victor.
+Keeping track of different paths to victory for the candidates will be crucial to accurately predicting the overall outcome, because that will determine the victor.